Last Updated on October 4, 2022 by Panos Sakalakis.

-In February 2016 Travel Bloggers Greece were invited by Alternative Athens to join their Mythology Tour.
+In February 2016 Travel, Bloggers Greece were invited by Alternative Athens to join their Mythology Tour.
 ‘Discover the greatest landmarks of Athens & their surrounding myths!’ – is the slogan on the site.
 The tour was described to us as suitable for families with kids and for people that love mythology.
-Both I and my 6-year-old are passionate about archaeology and mythology, so we could not resist joining this tour.
+Both I and my 6-year-old are passionate about archaeology and mythology, so we could not resist joining this mythology tour in Athens.

 On a sunny Saturday morning, we met our tour guide Ioanna outside the main entrance door of the Temple of the Olympian Zeus.
 With it’s 104 columns, this is the biggest temple in Greece (the temple is also called the cursed temple because it took over 600 years to build it!)
 This site was the starting point of the mythology tour.

 Ioanna told us that we were going to find out about Ancient Greece through mythology, we would talk about the peak and decline of Athens, and we would end our mythology tour at the ancient cemetery of Keramikos.